Himalayas logo

 5. Mistakes to avoid when writing a Flat Sorting Machine Clerk resume

-Below are common pitfalls I see and simple fixes you can apply right away.
+Below are common pitfalls I see for this role.
+Each item shows a typical error, a short example, and a clear fix you can apply right away.

 Vague duty descriptions